TrautsNottus/trautsnottus.github.io/_docs/getting-started/FAQs.md

 To sign out of SIMS click the **Sign out** button in the top left corner of SIMS.

-> To help keep your data secure, SIMS will lock your screen after 20 minutes, then sign you out after 30 minutes.
+> To help keep your data secure, we lock your screen after 20 minutes, then sign you out after 30 minutes.
 {: .note}

 {% include faq-end.html  %}